 If you’d like to visit the traditionally pricey Maldives, but are worried about the price, look no further than the MV Ari Queen.

-The four liveaboards you’ve read about were hand-picked by our scuba diving experts, but there are numerous other boats available.
+The five liveaboards you’ve read about were hand-picked by our Scuba Travel Experts, but there are numerous other boats available.
+Packages are customizeable with PADI Travel, meaning you can get everything you need and leave anything you don’t.
+This includes transfers, nitrox, rental equipment, and even the choice of single occupancy cabins on many liveaboards.
 To see the full list of liveaboards in the Maldives, click the button below.

 Share This